ericphanson/AllocArrays.jl/README.md

 ## Design notes

+The user is responsible for constructing buffers (via `AllocBuffer` or the constructors `BumperAllocator` and `UncheckedBumperAllocator`) and for resetting them (`reset!`).
-This package does not create any Bumper.jl buffers, does not use any implicit ones, and does not reset any buffer that is handed to it.
-These choices are deliberate: the caller must create the buffer, pass it to AllocArrays.jl as desired, and reset it when they are done.
+No implicit buffers are used, and `reset!` is never called in the package.
+These choices are deliberate: the caller must construct the buffer, pass it to AllocArrays.jl to be used when appropriate, and reset it when they are done.

 In particular, the caller must:
 - ...not reset a buffer in active use.
 E.g., do not call `reset!` on a buffer that may be used by another task